smartcontractkit/external-adapters-js/packages/composites/dxdao/README.md

 | :-------: | :------------------------: | :--------------------------------------: | :-----------------: | :---------: |
 |    ✅     | `pairContractAddress` | The pair contract's address on the XDai Chain |   |             |

-This adapter also accepts the all parameters that is accepted by the token allocation adapter apart from the allocations array. https://github.com/smartcontractkit/external-adapters-js/tree/develop/packages/composites/token-allocation

 ### Sample Input for Fetching TVL In USD